 Skype is a tool we’ve been using for years.

-It’s been a great tool for customers, and it’s still great for casual communication, but it might be time to move on to team chat tools that are meant to increase productivity and connect with other apps you use at work.
+It played a major role in shaping digital communication and was one of the go-to choices for calls and chats across both personal and business use.
+It’s been a great tool for many, but it’s time to move on to modern team chat tools that are meant to increase productivity and connect with other apps you use at work.

 Although Slack is quite popular, there are multiple more affordable Slack alternatives that we’ve given our team feedback on.